pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/introduce-local-extension.md

 Select parameters of "nextWeek" in "MfDateSub"

-#|en| The method parameter is no longer needed since the method is inside the <code>Date</code> subclass.
+#|en| The method parameter is no longer needed since the method is inside the `Date` subclass.
 Thus, the needed data can be taken from its own object.

 Remove selected